Cramessar/podverse_mockup/README.md

 # Ollama Model Path.
 This is where ollama stores all your models by default.
 OLLAMA_MODEL_PATH=C:/Users/chris/.ollama
 ```
+Please look at the .env.example.
+It will make sense eventually I promise.

+---

 ![Look for this icon](ollama_icon.png)